 SCINEMA, pronounced with a long ‘i’ to emphasize the science behind the cinema, is an international science film festival, providing a platform on which filmmakers, professional, amateur and student, can showcase their science films, from dramas to documentaries, animations or epic natural history.

 SCINEMA, established in 2000, attracts entries from across the world, including some of the world’s most respected science factual programs, producers and directors.

-SCINEMA International Film Festival will take place in June 2017 with screenings at Palace Cinemas across Australia.
-This will be followed by the community program, giving community groups, schools and other organisations the chance to host their own SCINEMA screening during National Science Week in August 2017.
-In 2016 over 250 venues hosted screenings as part of the community program, including a screening in Antarctica.
+SCINEMA International Film Festival will take place in June 2018 with screenings at Palace Cinemas across Australia.
+This will be followed by the community program, giving community groups, schools and other organisations the chance to host their own SCINEMA screening during National Science Week in August 2018.
+In 2017 over 300 venues hosted screenings as part of the community program to an audience of 37,000 people.

 Awards & Prizes

 Rules & Terms

 SCINEMA International Science Film Festival

 SCINEMA International Science Film Festival (the Festival) is a project of the Royal Institution of Australia, delivered through Austraila’s Science Channel (www.australiascience.tv).

 All films accepted into the Festival will be included in the SCINEMA Community Screening Program available online through Australia’s Science Channel VOD platform.
 Community Screening playlists are password protected and only issued to registered venues.
 A selection of finalists and winning films will also be chosen to be screened at live events in cinemas in capital cities around Australia in June 2018.

 Following the festival program all films have the option to be included on the SCINEMA sub-channel on Australia’s Science Channel for a license period of 12 months for a non-exclusive free VOD license for Australia and New Zealand.
 Limited license fees payable to filmakers upon application.